Karl Bartos: Career

 In 2007 his music provided the soundtrack to the documentary Moebius Redux – A Life in Pictures, about the graphic artist Jean Giraud.

 Karl Bartos announced in early 2008 that he had opened the first edition of the audio-visual exhibition Crosstalk for public viewing at the white cube section on the official Karl Bartos website.
 The program holds 21 films, remixes, cover versions, and mash-ups from Sweden, Belgium, the Netherlands, Germany, United Kingdom, the USA, and Japan.

 In March 2011, Karl Bartos released Mini-Composer, an iPhone app.
 It's a simple 16 steps sequencer with 4 basic waves synthesizer.
 It has been designed with Japanese artist Masayuki Akamatsu and the executive producer is Jean-Marc Lederman.

 On 15 March 2013 he released his next studio album, Off the Record, preceded by "Atomium" the first single taken from it.
 The 7" version, released worldwide on 1 February 2013, was limited to 1,000 copies.

-In September 2020, the official Karl Bartos email newsletter announced that Karl is currently working on a new project and intends to present this work live once the covid-19 pandemic slows down.
+In September 2020, the official Karl Bartos email newsletter announced that Karl was working on a new project and intended to present this work live once the COVID-19 pandemic had slowed down.

 On 12 May 2021, Kraftwerk was announced as one of the inductees of the Rock and Roll Hall of Fame with Bartos being one of the inductees along with Schneider, Hütter and Flür.

+For a tour starting on 17 February 2024 in Frankfurt/Main, he and sound designer Mathias Black created a new electro-acoustic soundtrack for Das Cabinet des Dr. Caligari to be performed live, based on the version restored by the F. W. Murnau Foundation.